Introduction to Colorado Wine Country

 My absolute favorite Colorado winery is Creekside Cellars in Evergreen, just 30 miles west of Denver.
 Named 2018 Winery of the Year, Creekside Cellars not only produces award-winning wines but an amazing experience at its tasting room.

 But first the wines… The Cabernet Franc has been rated a 91 by Wine Spector – the highest earning of any Colorado wine (so far!).
-The Petite Verdot is amazing too…and, the winemaker, Michelle Cleveland was named Winemaker of the Year in 2018.
+The Petite Verdot is amazing too, and their selection of reds offers something for every palate.
+The winemaker, Michelle Cleveland, was named Winemaker of the Year in 2018.
 But, what keeps me going back to this Colorado winery is the location.

 Being in the heart of the little, rustic town of Evergreen, Creekside Cellars is the perfect spot to kick-back after a morning hike.
 I can’t count the number of times my family has headed up to Evergreen to hike Alderfer/Three Sisters Park and then pop over to Creekside Cellars for lunch and a bit of wine tasting.